A traveller and his shoes

 Update: (17/10/2017) I am no longer using Dr. Scholl’s Gel Insoles.
 I will actively be avoiding them going forward.
 They have a design flaw.
 A rubber ring in the heel becomes pronounced when the gel starts failing.
 As it happens gradually, it’s not immediately noticeable.
 It caused me pain and aggravated my plantar fasciitis.

 As a traveller, the most important piece of equipment is my shoes.
 I only have the one pair, so I wear them everyday.
-Some days, I put them on in the first thing and take them off before going to bed.
+Some days, I put them on first thing in the morning and take them off before going to bed.

 They were excellent for wet weather in Vancouver.
 They also did a really good job in the -24 degree weather in Montreal.
 You can read more about that in my post about travelling in Eastern Canada.